jhucsf/spring2020/assign/assign03.md

 One advantage of choosing C++ is that you can use the built-in container data structures such as `map`, `vector`, etc.
+(Note however that it is entirely possible to create a straightforward and robust implementation of this program using dynamically-allocated arrays.)
 Regardless of which language you use, we highly encourage you to write modular, well-designed code, and to develop data types and functions to manage the complexity of the program.
+Strive for simplicity.

-Your must provide a `Makefile` such that
+You must provide a `Makefile` such that

 * `make clean` removes all object files and executables, and
 * `make` or `make csim` compiles and links your program, producing an executable called `csim`

 Your code should compile cleanly with gcc 7.x using the `-Wall -Wextra --pedantic` compiler flags.
+**Important**: your `Makefile` **must** use these options.
+If your `Makefile` does *not* compile your code with these options, you will forfeit all of the points for design and coding style.

-### Problem 2(a): Cache Simulator (50%)
+## Part (a): Cache Simulator

 You will design and implement a **cache simulator** that can be used to study and compare the effectiveness of various cache configurations.